 “The most important and memorable experience for me on the program was my internship, which allowed me to develop skills I would later need in my career“

 The heart of the IGF program is the fellowship experience in the Israeli government and in related organizations.
 Fellows are placed in serious positions of genuine responsibility, where they are placed based on their skills, preferences and interests, as well as their relevance to the various positions.

-Fellows will managed and guided by their mentors, who are unit, department, or division directors.
-Fellows will also be mentored by the program deputy director, who is in contact with both Fellows and their mentors.
-Both will be working together with the Fellows to ensure a fulfilling, professionally challenging and rewarding fellowship experience.
+Fellows will managed and guided by their mentors, who are unit, department, or division directors, who work together with the Fellows to ensure a fulfilling, professionally challenging and rewarding fellowship experience.

 Fellowship Placement Process

 After being accepted to the program and approximately two months prior to the start of the session, each Fellow is given a wide list of the possible internship options.
 Following a one on one discussion with the program staff, each Fellow will choose their top five placements from the list.
 Their resumes and general details are then sent to the relevant mentors for their consideration.
 In conjunction with the preferences of the Fellows and the mentors, the program staff finalizes the placements for each Fellow.
 This process is arranged to ensure the most suitable allocation of placements, to meet both the interests of the Fellows and the needs and requirements of each ministry and department.

 Ministry of Foreign Affairs – MASHAV